Krazy-Owl/mql4/README.md

 # mql4
-Just a bunch of indicators
+Just a bunch of indicators, nothing special...